Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 “Local people are devastated not just because this is the biggest diving accident ever in this country but also because they are Italians.”

-The Maldivian and Italian governments have been in communication “at the highest level,” with Muizzu sending his “deepest condolences” to Italian President Sergio Mattarella and the families of the victims, Shareef said.
+The Maldivian and Italian governments have been in communication “at the highest level,” with Muizzu sending his “deepest condolences” to Italian President Sergio Mattarella and the families of the deceased and missing, Shareef said.

-Rome’s envoy to the country arrived in the capital Malé on Friday and joined rescuers aboard a coast guard ship, Italy’s foreign ministry said.
+Rome’s envoy to the country joined rescuers aboard a coast guard ship on Friday, Italy’s foreign ministry said.

-An investigation is underway to determine what happened and the vessel’s license has been suspended pending the results, Shareef said.
-“Everything will be looked into,” he said.

-Italy’s foreign minister Antonio Tajani said everything possible would be done to return the victims’ remains, AP reported.
+CNN’s Manveena Suri, Chandler Thornton and Sharon Braithwaite contributed to this report.

 The-CNN-Wire